stoeps13/connections-doc/source/admin/install/r_inst_ldap_object_class_attribute_pairings.md

 |

+!!! note
-**Note:** To take advantage of nested groups for Active Directory, Connections 5.0 CR1 or higher must be deployed.
+    To take advantage of nested groups for Active Directory, Connections 5.0 CR1 or higher must be deployed.
 Also, a specific JVM must be set on the system that runs WAS and Connections.
 Add the following JVM to the Generic JVM argument: `Dcom.ibm.connections.recursively.search.membership=true`.

 **Parent topic:**[Preparing to configure the LDAP directory](../install/t_config_ldap.md)